Curriculum for Excellence aims to enable all young people to become successful learners with:

 - Continue the story

-able to work independently and as part of a group
+working independently and as part of a group

 Discussion and creation exercises get pupils regularly working collaboratively in groups of varying sizes.
 Ownership of storyboarding, filming, animating and editing can all be handed to pupils (individually or in groups).
 This can develop the ability to compromise and make decisions.

-The success each child achieves through moving image education has an impact on all their learning and boosts their self-esteem.
+The success each child achieves through screen education has an impact on all their learning and boosts their self-esteem.
 A pupil who normally finds it difficult to cooperate with their peers can become able to work in a group on a specific project.
 This can lead to taking part in group discussions and a more positive outlook on school as a whole.